CJ-Mayes/SportsVizSunday/README.md

 <details>
 <summary>How do I download an xlsx?</summary>
 <br>
-Click through to a dataset, find the sport you like and click download The Data!
+Click through to a dataset, find the sport you like and click download in the top right of the pane
 </details>

 <details>